dcordero/FunWithGestures/README.md

 * Play/Pause key
 * Menu key

-Some gestures needs to get the absolute position of the finger in the touch area of Siri Remote, to do so, those gesture recognizers use the GameController framework
+Some gestures need to get the absolute position of the finger in the touch area of Siri Remote, to do so, those gesture recognizers use the GameController framework